Travelling abroad and vaccinations

 Travel vaccinations are not free in Ireland through the public health system - even if you hold a medical card.
 You will have to pay the full cost of vaccinations.
 A charge will usually be made for your visit to the doctor and in addition, you will have to pay for each vaccine or set of tablets prescribed.

 If you feel ill following your return to Ireland, make sure that you see a doctor as soon as possible.
 Give full details of the countries you visited; in case this should be relevant.

 Notifiable infectious diseases

-Notification of infectious diseases is necessary in order to control infectious diseases.
-Ireland's Health Protection Surveillance Centre works in partnership with health service providers and organisations in other countries to ensure that up to date information is available to contribute to the effective control of infectious diseases.
+Notification of infectious diseases is necessary to control infectious diseases.
+Ireland's Health Protection Surveillance Centre works in partnership with health service providers and organisations in other countries to ensure that up-to-date information is available to contribute to the effective control of infectious diseases.

-You can get further information from the HSE website or contact your GP or travel health clinic.
+You can get more information from the HSE website or contact your GP or travel health clinic.